emberjs/guides/source/testing/acceptance.md

 ### Custom Test Helpers

-For creating your own test helper, just run `ember generate test-helper
+For creating your own test helper, run `ember generate test-helper
 <helper-name>`.
 Here is the result of running `ember g test-helper
 shouldHaveElementWithCount`: